There Goes the Neighborhood

 band formed in Los Angeles in 1990.
 The group was founded by rapper Ice-T

 .
-Ice-T founded the group out of his interest in heavy metal, and took on the role of vocalist for the group, writing the lyrics for most of the group's songs, while the music was written by lead guitarist Ernie C. The group's self-titled debut album was released on Sire Records
+Ice-T founded the group out of his interest in heavy metal, and took on the role of vocalist for the group, writing the lyrics for most of the group's songs, while the music was written by Ice's high-school friend, lead guitarist Ernie C. The group's self-titled debut album was released on Sire Records

 The song "Cop Killer" was the subject of much controversy.
 Although Sire Records' parent company, Warner Bros.
 Records

 , defended the single, Ice-T chose to remove the track from the album because he felt that the controversy had eclipsed the music itself.
 The group left Sire the following year.